chemtrailoperator/Endgame-Alpha_EndlessSky/roadmap.md

 You deliver a gunboat drone to the system, which must then be safely escorted to sagarra.
 It is outfitted with a variety of alien tech to assist as a last ditch effort to get it to its target.

 mission 5.3
 you escort the weapon system to sagarra, where it detonates.
 Sensors notice an extremely large electromagnetic pulse in all Alpha occupied systems, and the chain of command appears to collapse and become disorganized.
+You return to New Argentina and promoted to Vice Admiral.
+You begin a campaign to punch through the occupied systems cutting off the Free Worlds and reestablish contact with them by hyperlinks.

 #Start of Conquest
 mission 6.0